kfernandez31/WPF-1-AV-Arithmetic/README.md

 # Brief description

-The task was to TODO
+The task was to write a library of arithmetic operations performed on approximate values (ones encumbered with measurement errors) represented as intervals.

 # Full description